Fevol/obsidian-translate/README.md

 - Improving reliability of the translation service handlers
 - Make localization of language codes appear correctly regardless of the API used
 - Integration of more translation services
-- Improved UI for the translation view, make it work in different aspect ratios
-- Add proper localization support to the settings UI
+- Add proper localization support to the plugin
 - Improve the settings layout and add animated transitions when switching between translation services (?)
 - General UIX improvements
 - Once all that is done, upload the plugin to the official repository